QuerthDP/mimdb/README.md

-# MIMDB - Columnar Analytical Database Management System
+# MIMDB - Columnar Analytical Database Library

-MIMDB is an analytical database management system with a custom columnar file format.
-The project implements an efficient data storage format with compression and optimizations for analytical processing.
+MIMDB is a Rust library for working with columnar analytical data storage.
+It provides a custom columnar file format with compression and optimizations for analytical processing.

 ## Features